 The Romans had made an art out of leisure time.
 Their houses were built around the garden and the gardens were filled with roses, lilies, violets, honeysuckle, rosemary, bird baths and fountains.

 This is a beautiful virtual tour of a well-to-do Roman house.
-When I sat in the Garden of the Vetti I remember thinking that here, in this capsule of eerie stillness and profound silence, time was only a blink or a fold in the veil of cosmic vision and if I was alert I might from the corner of my eye catch the sweep of a toga or stola, and glimpse a sandaled foot passing by the columns of the surrounding peristyle.
+When I sat in the Garden of Julia Felix I remember thinking that here, in this capsule of eerie stillness and profound silence, time was only a blink or a fold in the veil of cosmic vision and if I was alert I might from the corner of my eye catch the sweep of a toga or stola, and glimpse a sandaled foot passing by the columns of the surrounding peristyle.
 I too, am now stamped on a drift of this suspended tapestry.

 beautiful re-creation and mood by “Ancientvine”